Alfeios: The Alpheios in antiquity

-Literary fantasies of the Alpheios
+In mythology

 In Greek mythology, the Peneus and Alpheus were two rivers re-routed by Heracles in his fifth labour in order to clean the filth from the Augean Stables in a single day, a task which had been presumed to be impossible.
-A poem by Roger Caillois, called Le fleuve Alphée (the Alpheus River), is mainly about this river.
 In the Aeneid, Virgil describes the Alpheus as flowing under the sea to resurface at Ortygia on Sicily, or "so runs the tale".

 The nymph Arethusa, who was transformed into a fountain, was called Alpheias because it was believed that her stream had a subterraneous communication with the river Alpheius.

+In literature

+A poem by Roger Caillois, called Le fleuve Alphée (the Alpheus River), is mainly about this river.

 The river disappears several times into the limestone Arcadian mountains and reemerges after flowing some distance underground.
 This is the origin of the poet Samuel Taylor Coleridge's reference to the river, by the name Alph, in his poem Kubla Khan, although he transferred the location of the river to Kublai Khan's Mongolia, "where Alph, the sacred river, ran".